apache_beam.io.textio module

 A string representing the encoding to use in the output file, defaults to ‘utf-8’. encoding is not supported if path_or_buf is a non-binary file object.

-Changed in version 1.0.0: May now be a dict with key ‘method’ as compression mode and other entries as additional compression options if compression mode is ‘zip’.
+May be a dict with key ‘method’ as compression mode and other entries as additional compression options if compression mode is ‘zip’.

 Changed in version 1.2.0: Compression is supported for binary file objects.